NOAH Compendium

 Shelf life

-Shelf life of veterinary medicinal product as packaged for sale: 4 years.
+Shelf life of the veterinary medicinal product as packaged for sale: 4 years.

 Special precautions for storage